La Vergne Car Accident Attorney

 Punitive damages are a type of award that may apply to your car accident case.
 Unlike compensatory damages which you are entitled to, punitive damages are different.
 This is designed to ensure whoever is responsible for causing the accident is punished for their actions.
 For this reason, their actions must be deemed abhorrent, grossly negligent, reprehensible, or intentionally malicious as described under Tennessee Code § 29-39-104.

 Not everyone who causes a car accident does so with malicious intent or egregiousness.
 Punitive relief only applies to individuals who show a blatant disregard for the safety or well-being of others.
-For example, if you were hit by someone who was under the influence of drugs at the time of the accident, you may be awarded punitive damages, especially if that driver has a history of DUIs or criminal convictions related to substance abuse or controlled substances.
+For example, if you were hit by someone who was under the influence of drugs or alcohol at the time of the accident, you may be awarded punitive damages, especially if that driver has a history of DUIs or criminal convictions related to substance abuse or controlled substances.

 Can I sue if I’m partly at fault for the accident?